MicrosoftDocs/biztalk-docs/his/core/as-400-definition-properties1.md

 Configuration changes are apparent only to users who establish a connection after the configuration changes are saved.
 Users who are connected when configuration changes are made aren't affected.

-## IBM System i Definition Properties: IP Address List
+## IBM i Definition Properties: IP Address List

 You can associate this LUA to a specific IP address or server name.
 The IP address for an incoming connection is compared to each of the available LUs or pools in turn.
 Each resource has an associated list of IP address patterns and subnet masks.
 The IP address from the incoming connection is masked (by bit and by the resource's subnet mask) and is then compared to the resource's IP address pattern masked by the resource's subnet mask.
 If the result is equal, the connection is allocated to this resource.